Abigail-McClure/batchPhotoEditor/README.md

 No registration required.
 Supabase anonymous sign-ins give each browser session a unique `auth.uid()`.
 RLS policies isolate `batches` and `images` per user.

-**Tradeoffs:** Session is tied to browser cookies — clearing cookies loses access to the batch.
+**Tradeoffs:** Session is tied to browser cookies, clearing cookies loses access to the batch.
 Storage URLs are public: anyone who guesses the URL can view an image (acceptable for non-sensitive creative work).

-**Migration path:** Supabase supports converting anonymous sessions to full accounts if login is added later.
+**Migration path:** Supabase supports converting anonymous sessions to full accounts if I decide login should be added later.

 ---